Irregular Periods in Teenagers

 Irregular Periods in Teenagers Cause

 - Weight loss.
 Weight loss may cause irregularity in the menstrual cycle of teenagers when the body fat levels go down 12 to 15 percent.
-Teenagers who have eating disorders or those that engage themselves in active sports are prone to having irregular cycles.

 - Obesity and being overweight.